k2view-academy/K2View-Academy/articles/19_Broadway/24_error_handling.md

 2. Save the flow as **CheckZeroDiv** and then [save the flow as an Actor](22_broadway_flow_inner_flows.md#save-as-actor) named **CheckZeroDiv_Actor**.

-3. Create another flow that requires the validation of a zero division and name it **myFlow** and then add a new **CheckZeroDiv_Actor** to it as an inner flow.
+3. Create another flow that requires the validation of a zero division.
+Name it **myFlow** and then add a new **CheckZeroDiv_Actor** to it as an inner flow.
 If during the flow's execution the error occurs (min number = 0), the exception is thrown and the flow stops.

    ![image](images/99_24_05.PNG)

-   The exception displays the message that helps to identify the flow and the Stage where the error occurred.
+   The exception displays a message that identifies the flow and the Stage where the error occurred.
 If the error occurred in the inner flow, it also displays the name and the Stage of the inner flow.

    In the example below, the following information is displayed in the error message: